About IPPA

 Non-checkoff programs are funded by membership dues and proceeds from the Pork Patio at the Illinois State Fair and from the Illinois Pork Expo, held annually at the Prairie Capital Convention Center in Springfield.
 Non-checkoff programs focus on state and national legislative issues.
 IPPA works to represent pork producers’ best interest on issues of importance to both producers and the industry.

-To maintain and grow pork production in Illinois as a viable industry, enhancing demand for fresh pork by educating consumers, connecting with policy makers, enhancing public perception, and adding value to pork producers through education and issue resolution resulting in SIP enrollments increasing to 70% of known pig farms.
+To maintain and grow pork production in Illinois as a viable industry, enhancing demand for pork by educating consumers, connecting with policy makers, enhancing public perception, and adding value to pork stakeholders through education and issue resolution.